Guidance

 The role of assistant and support workers can be used across the screening programme to support services in the provision of DES.
 It can involve undertaking initial patient verification, consent, visual acuity test, the instillation of mydriatic eye drops, decontamination of equipment and associated infection control measures.

-Individuals undertaking this role must always be under the supervision of an appropriately qualified clinical member of staff.
-This can include qualified screeners, optometrists and ophthalmologists.
+Individuals undertaking this role must always be supervised by an appropriately qualified clinical member of staff.
+This can include screeners qualified to screen unsupervised, optometrists and ophthalmologists.

-Assistant and support workers are required to undertake the role-specific units outlined in this guidance.
-On successful completion they will receive unit completion certificates.
+Assistants and support workers are required to undertake the role-specific units as described in section 4 below.

 Individuals will also be required to complete any local mandatory and clinical training requirements for this level of working and their role.